 Now that I have updated my TFS workspace I need to make sure that my NAV "workspace" is synced too; i.e. import the updated objects into my local NAV development database.

-I can do this do this per object, which makes sense when it concerns only a handful of objects.
+I can do this per object, which makes sense when it concerns only a handful of objects.
 Or I could use some tricks to get this done more efficiently.
 I will dive into this in another post.

 4. Do my "thing"

 Now I can go ahead to do my "thing".
 Looking at the info the already resides on work item 109 (and the accompanying bug) I see that it's a simple issue due to an incomplete table relation definition, fix it in a couple of minutes and verify the fix with some straightforward unit tests.

 5. From NAV to TFS workspace - Export